Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 Passport, Visa, and Important Travel Papers

 Before planning your trip, check that your passport is valid for at least six months beyond your travel dates.
 Depending on your country, you may not need a visa for short stays, but always check the UK Government’s visa checker tool.
-Print and keep copies of your flight tickets, hotel bookings, travel insurance, and emergency contact details.
-Store them safely in a small folder or keep digital versions on your phone or cloud.

 Stay Connected with a UK Travel eSIM